AlchemyOptions/docs/filters/alch_network_options_id_args.md

 //somewhere in functions.php

 function change_alchemy_options_network_arguments( $networkArgs ) {
-    // do something useful with the `$networkArgs`, it will contain all of the info about `tabs`, `repeaters` and `options` that will be used to create the Alchemy Network Options page
+    // do something useful with the `$networkArgs`, it will contain all of the info about `tabs` and `options` that will be used to create the Alchemy Network Options page

     // do not forget to pass them further return $networkArgs;